zhoubin-me/lushi_script/README.md

 It is only for study purpose, you will take your own legal responsibility if you commercialize it or earn profit.

-For discussion, welcome to join our [Discord Group](https://discord.gg/g8gxdwJ4)
+For discussion, welcome to join our [Discord Group](https://discord.gg/g8gxdwJ4).

-欢迎中文用户加入我们的QQ群参加测试讨论：832946624

-For bug reporting, please go to [Issues](https://github.com/zhoubin-me/lushi_script/issues) page to submit
+For bug reporting, please go to [Issues](https://github.com/zhoubin-me/lushi_script/issues) page to submit.

 ## Installation